MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 ## Step One: Specifying the Match Order

 Each **Match** involves two entities that are unified into a single entity while maintaining unique customer's records.
 In the example below, the user has selected three entities: *ContactCSV: TestData as* the **primary entity**, *WebAccountCSV: TestData* as **entity 2**, and *CallRecordSmall: TestData* as **entity 3**.
 The diagram above these selections helps explain how the match order will be executed:
-- **Match1: First, Primary entity will be matched with entity 2**
+- **1st Match: First, the Primary entity will be matched with entity 2**
-- **Match2: Then, the result of Match1 will be matched with entity 3**
+- **2nd Match: Then, the datasetresulted from the first match will be matched with entity 3**
-- And so forth (in our example we made selections only for two matches but the system supports as many matches as needed)
+- And so forth (in our example we made selections only for two matches but the system supports more than two)

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-match-right-entity.png "Add right entity")